Mixed electoral system: Majority bonus and majority jackpot systems

-Electoral systems with a majority bonus have been referred to as "unconventional mixed systems".
+Electoral systems with a majority bonus or jackpot have been referred to as "unconventional mixed systems", which fall into the mixed-member majoritarian type, but they may be compensatory (jackpot) or non-compensatory (bonus).
 Employed by Armenia, Greece, and San Marino, as well as Italy from 2006 to 2013, majority bonuses help the most popular party or alliance win a majority of the seats with a minority of the votes, similar in principle to plurality/majoritarian systems.
-However, PR is used to distribute seats among the opposition parties, and possibly within the governing alliance.
+However, PR is used to distribute the rest of seats (sometimes only among the opposition parties) and possibly within the governing alliance.